Binary quartic forms having bounded invariants, and the boundedness of the average rank of elliptic curves: Abstract

 \section{Abstract}

 We prove a theorem giving the asymptotic number of binary quartic forms having bounded invariants; this extends, to the quartic case, the classical results of Gauss and Davenport in the quadratic and cubic cases, respectively.
-Our techniques are quite general, and may be applied to counting integer orbits in other representations of algebraic groups.
-As an example, we illustrate the method on a particularly rich nonreductive representation having dimension $12$.
+Our techniques are quite general, and may be applied to counting integral orbits in other representations of algebraic groups.

-We use these counting results to deduce a number of arithmetic consequences.
-First, we determine the mean number of $2$-torsion elements in the class groups of {\it monogenic} maximal cubic orders.
-We similarly determine the mean number of $2$-torsion elements in the class groups of maximal cubic orders having a monogenic subring of bounded index.
-Surprisingly, we find that these mean values are different!
-This~demonstrates that, on average, the monogenicity of a ring has a direct altering effect on the behavior of the class~group.

-Finally, we utilize all the above results to prove that the average rank of elliptic curves, when ordered by their heights, is bounded.
-In particular, we prove that when elliptic curves are ordered by height, the mean size of the $2$-Selmer group is $3$.
-This implies that the average rank of elliptic curves is at most~$1.5$.
+We use these counting results to prove that the average rank of elliptic curves over $\Q$, when ordered by their heights, is bounded.
+In particular, we show that when elliptic curves are ordered by height, the mean size of the $2$-Selmer group is $3$.
+This implies that the limsup of the average rank of elliptic curves is at most~$1.5$.